UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

 ## FAQ

-???- question "How does the use of a 2FA app looks like?"
+???- question "What does the use of a 2FA app look like?"

     ![UPPMAX 2FA set up for a fictional UPPMAX user called `sven`](./img/uppmax_2fa.png)